Garry Kasparov: Rising up the ranks

-1984 world championship
+1984–1985 world championship

-The World Chess Championship 1984 match between Kasparov and Karpov had many ups and downs and a very controversial finish.
+The World Chess Championship 1984–1985 match between Kasparov and Karpov had many ups and downs and a controversial finish.
 Karpov started in very good form, and after nine games Kasparov was down 4–0 in a "first to six wins" match.
-Fellow players predicted he would be whitewashed 6–0 within 18 games.

 In an unexpected turn of events, there followed a series of 17 successive draws, some relatively short, others drawn in unsettled positions.
 Kasparov lost game 27 (5–0), then fought back with another series of draws until game 32, earning his first-ever win against the world champion and bringing the score to 5–1.
 Another 14 successive draws followed, through game 46; the previous record length for a world title match had been 34 games (José Raúl Capablanca vs. Alexander Alekhine in 1927).

 Kasparov won games 47 and 48 to bring the score to 5–3 in Karpov's favour.
 Then the match was ended without result by FIDE President Florencio Campomanes, and a new match was announced to start a few months later.
 The termination was controversial, as both players stated that they preferred the match to continue.
 Announcing his decision, Campomanes cited the health of the players, which had been strained by the length of the match.
-According to grandmasters Boris Gulko and Korchnoi, and historians Vladimir Popow and Yuri Felshtinsky in their The KGB Plays Chess book, Campomanes had been a KGB agent and was tasked with preventing Karpov's defeat at all costs.
-The match was terminated while Karpov was still ahead to avoid the impression that the decision had been made for his benefit.
+According to grandmasters Boris Gulko and Korchnoi, and historians Vladimir Popow and Yuri Felshtinsky in their The KGB Plays Chess book, Campomanes had been a KGB agent and was tasked with preventing Karpov's defeat at all costs; and the match was terminated while Karpov was still ahead to avoid the impression that the decision had been made for his benefit.
+US Grandmaster Andy Soltis said it was "absurd" to suggest that Campomones was a KGB agent, but thought that his decisions in the match favoured Karpov.

 The match became the first, and so far only, world championship match to be abandoned without a result.
 Kasparov's relations with Campomanes and FIDE became strained, and matters came to a head in 1993 with Kasparov's complete break-away from FIDE.